xieshiyao/xerus/doc/new/_posts/2000-10-25-optimization.md

 similar in c++, so a transition might be simpler than you think.
 Simply check out the rest of the tutorials to compare the code snippets.

+This transition is particularly useful, if you wrote your own numerical algorithms in python.
+If most of the runtime is spend inside one of `xerus`'x own algorithms like the `ALS`, it is likely not worth much.

 ## Compiling Xerus with High Optimizations
 Per default the library already compiles with high optimization settings (corresponding basically to `-O3`) as there is rarely any reason to use lower settings for numerical code.
 If you want to spend a significant amount of cpu hours in numerical code